DrewNaylor/Retiled/README.md

 All Rights Reserved.<br>
 Python 3.9 copyrights end.<br><br>
 Any other copyrights and trademarks belong to their respective people and companies/organizations.<br><br>
-Components of the Retiled project include [AvaloniaUI](https://avaloniaui.net/), [.NET 5](https://docs.microsoft.com/en-us/dotnet/core/dotnet-five), Python, Qt, QML, PySide6, PyYAML, [wp-metro](https://github.com/ajtroxell/wp-metro).
+Components of the Retiled project include [AvaloniaUI](https://avaloniaui.net/), [.NET 5](https://docs.microsoft.com/en-us/dotnet/core/dotnet-five), Python, Qt, QML, PySide6, PyYAML, [wp-metro](https://github.com/ajtroxell/wp-metro), [Open Sans](https://fonts.google.com/specimen/Open+Sans).
 Anything else that's used in the future will be added to this list.

 ## Building and running